List of New Hampshire historical markers (1–25): . Sarah Josepha Buell Hale 1788–1879

 "Prominent humanitarian, poet and author was born and taught school in Guild section of Newport.
 Widowed mother of five, she edited 'Godey's Lady's Book', 1837–1877; composed poem now called, 'Mary Had a Little Lamb'; advocated proclamation of Thanksgiving Day as national festival; and appealed constantly for higher education for women."

+Note: this marker was erected in 1962.